ros2/ros2_documentation/source/Contributing/Quality-Guide.rst

     Quality-Guide

-Quality Guide: Ensuring code quality
+Quality guide: ensuring code quality
 ====================================

 This section tries to give guidance about how to improve the software quality of ROS 2 packages.
 The guide uses a pattern language based approach to improve the readers experience ("read little, understand fast, understand much, apply easily").